-A big news in the space science – after years of research and various space theory finally Warwick University students discovered dwarf pulsar.
+Big news in space science – after years of research and various space theory finally Warwick University students discovered a dwarf pulsar.
 Professors Tom Marsh and Boris Gänsicke of the University of Warwick’s Astrophysics Group, and Dr. David Buckley from the South African Astronomical Observatory, have discovered and confirmed a hypothesis proposed by amateur astronomers in 2016.
-Some Astronomers working together have confirmed the existence of a white dwarf pulsar, identified the first star.
+Some Astronomers working together have confirmed the existence of a white dwarf pulsar, and identified the first star.
 Astrophysicists have been combing the visible universe for stars of this type for 50 years.

 Their observations caught the attention of professional astronomers, including Marsh.
 “AR Scorpii was discovered over 40 years ago, but its true nature was not suspected until we started observing it in June 2015,” he said at the time.
 “We realized we were seeing something extraordinary the more we progressed with our observations.”